Whip: Cow whip

 The Florida cow whip used by Floridian cowboys is a two-piece unit like the stockwhip and is connected to the handle by threading two strands of the thong through a hollow part of a wooden handle before being tied off.
-The cowwhip is heavier than the Australian stockwhip.
-Early cowwhips were made mostly of cowhide or buckskin.
+The cow whip is heavier than the Australian stockwhip.
+Early cow whips were made mostly of cowhide or buckskin.

 Modern cow whips are made of flat nylon parachute cord, which, unlike those made from leather, are still effective when wet.
 Most cowwhips have handles that average 16 in, and thongs that average 12 in.
-A good cowwhip can produce a loud crack by a simple push of the handle.
+A good cow whip can produce a loud crack by a simple push of the handle.
 This can make it more convenient to use than a bullwhip in a thick vegetated environment with less swinging room.
 The Tampa Bay Whip Enthusiasts give demonstrations of the Florida Cracker Cowboy in costume at the annual Heritage Village Civil War Days festival, located in Largo, Florida every year in May.